 - The inhaler device is cheap and low-maintenance.
 Unlike an insulin pump, the inhaler device used to deliver Afrezza is extremely simple.
 There’s nothing electronic about it which means it really cannot “fail” or experience malfunctions like an insulin pump.
 It is a very basic plastic whistle-like shape that holds that cartridge of insulin powder.
 Insert, take one big puff, toss the empty cartridge in the trash, and you’re done.
-Compared to pumping — which requires a slew of expensive supplies — the only required accessory with Afrezza is simple, cheap, and reusable.
+Compared to pumping—which requires a slew of expensive supplies—the only required accessory with Afrezza is simple, cheap and reusable.

 - It won’t likely replace all of your insulin needs.
 As mentioned earlier, for people with type 1 diabetes, you’ll still need to use subcutaneous insulin for your background insulin needs and some of your more complex mealtime insulin needs.
 For those with type 2 diabetes, Afrezza might be the only insulin you need if you currently only take rapid-acting insulin.
 Afrezza cannot replace your long-acting insulin needs.

 - Yes, it works fast, which means it’s not ideal for all types of meals.
 In fact, Afrezza works so fast that it might not cover the tail-end of your meals digestion if it’s a higher-fat or higher-protein meal.
 This is something to watch closely when you begin using it.
-You will likely need to take “follow-up” doses for meals that digest more slowly, meaning you’ll take a dose of Afrezza when you eat and then another dose an hour later based on data from your CGM.
+You will likely need to take “follow-up” doses for meals that digest more slowly, meaning you’ll take a dose of Afrezza when you eat and then another dose an hour later based on data from your continuous glucose monitor (CGM).